whitechdevs/nodejs-test/README.md

 Your task is to build a Nodejs + GraphQL powered service to:

 - Create a GraphQL powered api with MySql as the datasource
-- The GraphQL should provide required Queries, Mutations CRUD operations for Product (See Schema: )
+- The GraphQL should provide required Queries, Mutations CRUD operations for Product (See Schema: [GraphQL Object](https://raw.githubusercontent.com/whitechdevs/nodejs-test/master/GraphQLProductObjectSample.md "GraphQL Object"))
 - The entire stack needs to be dockerised including the application and the datasource to launch it on demand.

 ## Requirements